-In this project I took a Syma S107 helicopter IR controller and using an MSP430G2553 I dump all the data sent from the remote into the Linux kernel joystick module so it can be used in video games.
-So after doing the Syma S107 No-Fly Zone and my IR Car projects, I figured this would be a quick and easy little project to do one or two nights after work.
-I started by splicing up some the IR code from the IR Car and the UART code from my Android Bluetooth Thermometer project (although I had to change the value of the baud rate generator due to the MSP430 DCO ..
+In this project I took a Syma S107 helicopter IR controller and using an MSP430G2553 dump all the data sent from the remote into the Linux kernel joystick module so it can be used in video games.
+So after doing the Syma S107 No-Fly Zone and the IR Car projects, I figured this would be a quick and easy little project to do one or two nights after work.
+I started by splicing up some the IR code from the IR Car and the UART code from the Android Bluetooth Thermometer project (although I had to change the value of the baud rate generator due to the MSP430 DCO ..
 I hate you DCO :( ).
 Last step was a Linux joystick kernel module to connect the 4 bytes coming over the serial port to the joystick module of the Linux kernel.
 As I was looking through the joystick drivers in drivers/input/joystick/ in the Linux source code for a good example, I noticed the zhenhua.c module which seemed to do pretty much what I wanted.
-I copied it and changed it for the syma_s107 firmware I made.
+I copied it and changed it for the syma_s107 firmware.
 In the part of the kernel module that defines the serial protocol, I left this as SERIO_ZHENHUA.
 The reason is if I wanted to add SERIO_SYMA, I would have to change include/linux/serio.h to include this enumeration and then patch the inputattach program to use it.
 So after inserting this module into the kernel the way to connect it to a serial port is:

 sudo inputattach --daemon --baud 9600 --always -zhen /dev/ttyUSB0

 For some reason this command gives some kind of error, but dmesg shows it worked and.. well the games work.. so I have no idea what inputattach is bitching about :).